Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Let’s start with the part most water filter companies won’t tell you: Melbourne’s tap water is safe to drink.

-Roughly 90% of Melbourne’s drinking water comes from protected mountain ash forests in the Yarra Ranges and Gippsland catchments that have been closed to public access for over a century.
+Roughly 90% of Melbourne’s drinking water comes from protected mountain-ash forests in the Yarra Ranges and Gippsland catchments, closed to public access for over a century.
 Before it reaches your tap, it’s disinfected, pH-balanced, and tested to meet the Australian Drinking Water Guidelines.
 By global standards, it’s excellent.

-Melbourne’s tap water meets all national safety standards.
-But “safe” and “pure” are two different things.
-Here’s what’s in your water by design, and what can enter it along the way:
+Melbourne’s water meets all national safety standards, but “safe” and “pure” are different.
+Here’s what’s in your water by design, and what can enter along the way:

 1. Chlorine and Chloramine

-These are added deliberately to kill bacteria as water travels through the pipe network to your home.
-Chlorine is used across most of Melbourne.
-In the western suburbs and outer growth corridors (served by Greater Western Water), chloramine is also used because it’s more stable across longer pipe distances.
-Both are safe at the levels used, but they’re the primary reason Melbourne tap water can taste and smell like a swimming pool.
-They can also cause dry skin and hair when you shower.
-For a deeper look at this, read our guide on chlorine and chloramine in Melbourne water
+Added deliberately to kill bacteria as water travels the network.
+Chlorine is used across most of Melbourne; in the western suburbs and growth corridors (Greater Western Water), chloramine is also used because it’s more stable over long distances.
+Both are safe at the levels used, but they’re the main reason tap water can taste and smell like a pool, and they can dry out skin and hair.
+For a deeper look, chlorine and chloramine in Melbourne water.

 2. Fluoride

-Fluoride is added to Melbourne’s water as a public health measure to help prevent tooth decay.
-It’s required by Victorian law under the Health (Fluoridation) Act 1973.
-Most people don’t notice it, but some households prefer to remove it for personal or health reasons.
-Standard carbon filters don’t remove fluoride; you need a reverse osmosis system for that.
+Added as a public health measure under the Health (Fluoridation) Act 1973.
+Most people don’t notice it, but some prefer to remove it.
+Standard carbon filters don’t remove fluoride – you need reverse osmosis for that.

 3. Sediment and Particulates

-By the time water reaches your tap, it may have picked up fine sediment from the pipe network, sand, silt, rust particles, and pipe scale.
-This is more common in older suburbs where cast iron or galvanised steel pipes are still in service (think Coburg, Essendon, Preston, Moonee Ponds, Footscray).
-Sediment is also more noticeable after water main repairs or during periods of high demand.
+Water can pick up fine sediment, sand, silt, rust and pipe scale on the way to your tap – more common in older suburbs with cast iron or galvanised pipes (Coburg, Essendon, Preston, Moonee Ponds, Footscray), and after main repairs or during high demand.

 4. Trace Heavy Metals

-Copper and lead can enter water from household plumbing, especially in pre-1980s homes that may have older brass fittings or lead-soldered joints.
-The levels are typically very low and within national guidelines, but a whole-house filter with a composite carbon block rated for heavy metal reduction provides an extra layer of protection for families who want to minimise exposure.
+Copper and lead can enter from household plumbing, especially in pre-1980s homes with older brass fittings or lead-soldered joints.
+Levels are typically very low and within guidelines, but a whole-house filter with a composite carbon block rated for heavy-metal reduction adds a layer of protection for families who want to minimise exposure.

 5. Disinfection Byproducts (DBPs)